isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 reserved class has been also assigned.

 .. note::
-   Be aware that the classes specified in non-global host reservations are assigned to the processed packet after all classes with the ``only-if-required`` parameter set to ``false`` have been evaluated.
+   The classes specified in non-global host reservations are assigned to the processed packet after all classes with the ``only-if-required`` parameter set to ``false`` have been evaluated.
-   This has an implication that these classes must not depend on the statically assigned classes from the host reservations.
-If there is a need to create such dependency, the ``only-if-required`` must be set to ``true`` for the dependent classes.
+   This means that these classes must not depend on the statically assigned classes from the host reservations.
+If there is a need to create such a dependency, the ``only-if-required`` parameter must be set to ``true`` for the dependent classes.
 Such classes are evaluated after the static classes have been assigned to the packet.
    This, however, imposes additional configuration overhead, because